shettydevika/Face--Detection/README.md

 1. Prepare the Input Image:

   Place the image you want to test in the images directory.
+  Ensure the image path in your script is correctly set to the location where the image is saved.
+For example:

+   image_path = 'images/image1.jpg'

 2. Run the Face Detection Script: